dmark1029/Safar-Saathi-CS731-Blockchain-Based-Ticketing-Platform/README.md

-# CS731_workspace
+# Safar Saathi
-This is the repository for the ongoing project in the course cs731
+This is the repository for the ongoing project in the course CS731
 ![alt img](https://github.com/sandeepb20/saathi731A/blob/main/img.png)
 ## Instructions to Run
 1. Clone the main branch from the Repository